pivovarit/pivovarit/workshops/java-async-programming/workshop.md

 Multithreading and asynchronicity are often shrouded in mystery, perceived as advanced topics with no definitive resource for mastering them.
 This is mostly because there's no central resource, no single book/course where you can obtain this knowledge.

-The workshop is modular and tailored to meet the specific needs of your team.
-We begin with a complimentary assessment to understand your goals and expectations, ensuring the content is aligned with your needs.
+The workshop is modular and tailored to meet your team's specific needs.
+We begin with a complimentary assessment to understand your goals and expectations and ensure the content is aligned with them.

 Key learning points:
-- fundamentals of threading, including how to safely spawn/terminate a thread and allow JVM to exit gracefully
+- fundamentals of threading, including how to safely spawn/terminate a thread and allow the JVM to exit gracefully
 - architecture and importance of thread pools, including tuning and rejection strategies
-- the challenges of debugging asynchronous code and learn effective strategies for troubleshooting, monitoring and performance tuning
+- the challenges of debugging asynchronous code and learn effective strategies for troubleshooting, monitoring, and performance tuning
+- the magic of Java Memory Model
 - task cancellation, `InterruptedException`, and shutdown hooks
 - various types of concurrent queues
 - event loops, blocking/non-blocking I/O operations